 AUTONOMOUS PAIN PREVENTION SECURITY SYSTEMS (2022) – ensures that PAIN does not occur, including by ensuring that laser space weapons or radio frequency space weapons are not used to cause pain or injury that would cause pain, and ensures that mind control technology is not used to cause motor movements or imbalances that would cause an injury or accident that would cause pain, and ensures that others do not cause injuries or accidents, such as falls or trips or pushes, that would cause injuries or pain, and ensures that pain does not occur in correlation with other security systems and prevention security systems, including by ensuring that mind control is not used to cause harm.

-AUTONOMOUS MASOCHISM PREVENTION SECURITY SYSTEMS (2022) – ensures that MASOCHISM does not occur, including that others do not inflict pain on any protectee of CRYPTONYM[:PATRICK:] for their own sexual desires, or, that others claim that the pain they inflict upon others, including protectees of CRYPTONYM[:PATRICK:], are sexually arousing to anyone.
+AUTONOMOUS MASOCHISM PREVENTION SECURITY SYSTEMS (2022) – ensures that MASOCHISM does not occur, including that others do not inflict pain on any protectee of CRYPTONYM[:PATRICK:] for their own sexual desires, or, that others claim that the pain they inflict upon others, including protectees of CRYPTONYM[:PATRICK:], are sexually arousing to anyone, including through the use of radio frequency space weapons or laser space weapons, including mind control in type.

 AUTONOMOUS FINGERNAIL DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that fingernails are not PICKED or EATEN or CLEANED or CLAMOURED or TOUCHED or referred to as metaphysical references to anything else, including radio frequency space weapons or laser space weapons.